Objectness-Aware Few-Shot Semantic Segmentation: Abstract

 \section{Abstract}

 Few-shot semantic segmentation models aim to segment images after learning from only a few annotated examples.
-A key challenge for them is overfitting.
-Prior works usually limit the overall model capacity to alleviate overfitting, but the limited capacity also hampers the segmentation accuracy.
-We instead propose a method that increases the overall model capacity by supplementing class-specific features with objectness, which is class-agnostic and so not prone to overfitting.
-Extensive experiments demonstrate the versatility of our method with multiple backbone models (ResNet-50, ResNet-101 and HRNetV2-W48) and existing base architectures (DENet~\cite{liu2020dynamic} and PFENet~\cite{tian2020prior}).
+A key challenge for them is how to avoid overfitting because limited training data is available.
+While prior works usually limited the overall model capacity to alleviate overfitting, this hampers segmentation accuracy.
+We demonstrate how to increase overall model capacity to achieve improved performance, by introducing objectness, which is class-agnostic and so not prone to overfitting, for complementary use with class-specific features.
+Extensive experiments demonstrate the versatility of our simple approach of introducing objectness for different base architectures that rely on different data loaders and training schedules (DENet~\cite{liu2020dynamic}, PFENet~\cite{tian2020prior}) as well as with different backbone models (ResNet-50, ResNet-101 and HRNetV2-W48).
 Given only one annotated example of an unseen category, experiments show that our method outperforms state-of-art methods with respect to mIoU by at least 4.7\% and 1.5\% on PASCAL-$5^i$ and COCO-$20^i$ respectively.